atno/Cleaning-Data/CodeBook.md

 Summary table
 -------------

 A summary of the kind of varibales in the dataset.
-The complete list of variables and their description is <here>.
+The complete list of variables and their description is [here](#list).

 VARABLE NAME           | DESCRIPTION
 -----------------------|----------------------------------------------------------------------------------